alexander-moore/alexander-moore.github.io/README.md

 ## About Me

 I love machine learning: particularly unsupervised or self-supervised learning.
-Currently a graduate research assistant at Worcester Polytechnic Institute advised by Dr. Randy Paffenroth.
+Currently a PhD student + graduate research assistant at Worcester Polytechnic Institute advised by Dr. Randy Paffenroth.
 I'm interested in everything [ICLR](https://openreview.net/group?id=ICLR.cc/2021/Conference)-related :blush:

 As part of my Master's degree, I performed year-long independent research on inducing cycles for GANs, which borrowed from [CycleGAN](https://junyanz.github.io/CycleGAN/) to demonstrate that baseline GANs are consistently improved by moving samples between the latent and data spaces.